ekr/tls13-spec/draft-ietf-tls-tls13.md

   (EC)DHE shares for some or all of these groups
 - A "signature_algorithms" ({{signature-algorithms}}) extension which indicates the signature algorithms which the client can accept.
-- A "pre_shared_key" ({{pre-shared-key-extension}}) extension which contains the identities of symmetric keys known to the client and the key exchange modes which each PSK supports.
+- A "pre_shared_key" ({{pre-shared-key-extension}}) extension which contains a symmetric key known to the client and the key exchange  modes which it supports.

-If the server does not select a PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself to
+If the server does not select PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself to